Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

+The RB instability plays a central role in the formation of layered geological structures, particularly within igneous bodies such as plutons and layered intrusions.
+These sheet-like bodies of igneous rock display distinct mineralogical layering produced by convection-driven differentiation during magma cooling.
+In a magma chamber, buoyant, hot magma at the base rises while cooler, denser magma near the top sinks, establishing convective currents.
+As the melt cools, minerals crystallize at characteristic temperatures: early-forming, high-temperature minerals like olivine and pyroxene settle towards the base, while lower-temperature phases such as plagioclase accumulate above.
+The resulting convective motion produces stratified structures that reflect successive stages of crystallization.
+The resulting layers may be sharply bounded or more diffuse, depending on the vigour of convection and the cooling rate, and they often exhibit variations in mineral proportion, texture, and chemical composition

+In some intrusions, cyclic layering occurs, with sequences of mineral bands repeated at different levels due to periodic fluctuations in temperature or episodic magma recharge.
+The Bushveld Complex, containing extensive layers of chromite, magnetite, and other minerals, is a classic example in which convection driven by RB instability contributed to magmatic differentiation~\cite{Wager1968,Cawthorn1994}.
+Similarly, the Skaergaard Intrusion in Greenland exhibits well-defined layers of gabbro formed through this process~\cite{Thy2023}.

-RB instability also influences smaller-scale and lower-temperature geological processes.
-During the early stages of diagenesis, the process by which sediments are lithified into rock, RB instability can drive the movement of pore fluids in unconsolidated sediments.
-For example, in fine-grained sediments like clay or silt, heating from below, such as from underlying geothermal gradients, can cause the upward migration of warmer, less dense fluids, while cooler, denser fluids sink.
-This can result in the formation of layering or deformation features, such as load casts or convolute bedding.
-In permafrost regions, RB instability can occur in the active layer, the layer of soil above the permafrost that thaws and freezes seasonally.
-RB instability can drive the mixing of soils, leading to the formation of patterned ground, such as stone circles or stripes, the result of the convective movement of water and soil particles within the active layer.
-Fluid venting structures that we have discussed above as giving rise to geological patterns, like mud volcanoes, hydrothermal vents, cold seeps, are driven by RB convection.
+RB instability also operates at smaller scales and lower temperatures.
+During early diagenesis, the process by which sediments are lithified into rock, RB instability can drive pore-fluid motion in fine-grained sediments heated from below, e.g.~from underlying geothermal gradients.
+Upward migration of warm, less dense fluids and sinking of cooler, denser ones may lead to the formation of soft-sediment deformation features, such as load casts or convolute bedding.
+In permafrost regions, RB instability in the seasonally thawed active layer can promote soil mixing, leading to patterned ground forms such as stone circles and stripes~\cite{Kessler2003,Hallet2013,li2021ice} (Fig.~\ref{fig:rings}).
+More generally, fluid-venting structures such as hydrothermal vents (Sec.~\ref{sec:hydrothermalvents}), mud volcanoes and cold seeps (Sec.~\ref{sec:mudvolcanoes}), are also ultimately sustained by buoyancy-driven convection of this type.

-\subsection{Rayleigh--Taylor instability}
+\subsubsection{Rayleigh--Taylor instability}

-The Rayleigh--Taylor (RT) instability occurs when a denser fluid is accelerated into a lighter fluid, leading to the formation of complex patterns as the fluids mix \cite{kull1991theory}; Fig.~\ref{fig:RT}.
+The Rayleigh--Taylor (RT) instability occurs when a denser fluid is accelerated into a lighter one, producing characteristic interpenetrating structures as the fluids mix~\cite{kull1991theory}; Fig.~\ref{fig:RT}.
+In the absence of surface tension at the interface, all wave-lengths are unstable; surface tension suppresses short wave-lengths, introducing a cut-off to the instability.